jrwarwick/nms-mfd/README.md

  - custom display: simple To-Do/task list. shareable.
 Obivously the game has lots of great streamlined, guided features in this category, but when you have some big building or RP project, nice to have an option.

  - custom display: irc/matrix/xmpp/discord channel "feed" .
 A "comms" screen. in shared mode: a red-alert/panic button which alerts all other tuned in players.

+ - custom display: rules and/or coordinated implementation of Rock, Paper, Scissors, Lizard, Spock.
+But: Gek, Vy'Keen, Korvax, Sentinel, Anomaly

  - branch out a little and find some other displays, such as those on freighters and stations that might fit in as well.